-Zyderma Clarifying Cream has been a saviour for me this pregnancy.
+Zyderma Clarifying Cream was a saviour for me during my second pregnancy.
 It contains microsilver which is anti-microbial and helps to combats breakouts before they start.
 It also helps heal them within a few days after they pop up!

 It’s so important to wear a daily sunscreen.
 During pregnancy the body produces more melanin making the risk of hyper-pigmentation higher.
 Even before my first son, I developed melasma, aka “pregnancy mask”, as a result of a hormonal change.
 Unfortunately this pigmentation under my eyes and on my upper lip darkens when I’m in the sun, and during pregnancy.

-During pregnancy (and the summer) your best best bet is to keep hyper-pigmentation at bay by wearing a daily sunscreen, my favourite is Consonant’s The Perfect Sunscreen.
+During pregnancy (and the summer) your best bet is to keep hyper-pigmentation at bay by wearing a daily sunscreen.
+My favourite is Consonant’s The Perfect Sunscreen or Coola Cucumber Matte SPF 30.
 You can also use Lactic Acid to exfoliate the skin 2-3 times per week and apply Seabuckthorn Berry Oil nightly to fade the pigmentation.
 Note: you’ll notice the biggest change after you give birth and your hormones normalize.

 Sorry to break it to you, but 75% of women get stretch marks and no one really knows why some get them, and some don’t.
 Genetics definitely play a role.
-If you’re prone to stretch marks, no amount of cream or oil can really do much.
-Use a rich oil, like avocado or coconut on a daily basis can help to moisturize the area which helps keep skin supple.
+If stretch marks are going to happen, no amount of cream or oil can really do much.
+Using a daily fatty acid rich oil, like avocado or coconut, can help to moisturize the area which helps keep skin supple.
 It will also help with itchiness, as the skin stretches.